 Other transducers are available as replacements for the standard transducer.
-You may exchange your new and unassembled transducer for another type.
-Contact your local distributor for details.
+You may exchange your new and unassembled transducer for another type by returning it to the address listed in Customer Support.
 Some transducers may have additional costs.
-Refer to the Accessory catalog or call your distributor for information.
+Refer to the Accessory catalog or call Customer Support for information.